-What Is The Likelihood Of Needing An Enhancement?
+What is The Likelihood of Needing an Enhancement?

-We will only perform enhancements if the patient has a real potential of seeing better than they do after the initial treatment, and if it is safe to do so.
-Our current enhancement rate is 5% for short-sighted patients and 8% for long-sighted patients.
 At London Vision Clinic, we pride ourselves in helping our patients achieve the best possible visual results.
-Therefore, even if a patient is 20/20 after the initial procedure, but has the potential to see better, we will offer a complimentary enhancement to help you achieve a better quality of vision.
-Hence, 4 out of 5 (80%) of our short-sighted patients up to -9D can see 20/16 or better after all treatments, while almost half (47%) of our longsighted patients up to +6D can see 20/16 or better after all treatments.
+Therefore, even if a patient sees 20/20 after the initial procedure, but they have the potential to see even better, we will offer a complimentary enhancement to help them achieve a better quality of vision.